toanhd/object-detection/README_WINDOWS.md

 ## Installation

-### Option 1: Using the Pre-built Binary
+> **Note:** When cloning this repository from Git, the build and dist folders are excluded.
+> You must build the application from source as described below.

+### Building from Source

+To build the application from the source code:

+1. Follow the detailed instructions in `build_windows.md`
+2. This will create the executable in the `dist\object_detection` folder

+### Releases

+If you've downloaded a release package (not cloning from Git):

 1. Extract the zip file to any location on your computer
-2. Double-click `run_app.bat` to start the application
+2. Double-click `object_detection.exe` to start the application

-### Option 2: Building from Source

-If you want to build the application yourself, see `build_windows.md` for detailed instructions.

 ## Using the Application

-1. When you start the application, it will prompt you to select a folder containing images
+1. When you start the application, a splash screen will appear while the model loads
+2. You will be prompted to select a folder containing images
-2. Select a folder with JPG, JPEG, PNG, BMP, or GIF images
+3. Select a folder with JPG, JPEG, PNG, BMP, or GIF images
-3. The application will process all images in the folder
+4. The application will show a progress window as it processes each image
+   - You can monitor which image is currently being processed
+   - You can cancel the process at any time using the Cancel button
-4. Cropped images will be saved to an `output` subfolder within your selected folder
+5. Cropped images will be saved to an `output` subfolder within your selected folder
-5. A completion message will display when finished
+6. A completion summary will display when finished
+7. The application will automatically close after processing

 ## Troubleshooting